 Mt., Mk., Lk., Jn., Acts, Rom., 1 Cor., 2 Cor., Gal., Eph., Phil., Col., 1 Thess., 2 Thess., 1 Tim., 2 Tim., Tit., Phlm., Heb., Jas, 1 Pet., 1 Jn., 2 Jn., 3 Jn., Jude, Rev.

 Fonts and Foreign Languages

-Please use Unicode fonts for Greek and Hebrew text.
+For Greek and Hebrew text, please use Unicode fonts (other than SBL).
 These fonts are free, publicly available and suitable for either Macs or PCs.

 Quotations from other languages (e.g. German, French) should be translated if in the main text; the original may be reproduced in a footnote if it is important.

 If your article is accepted, please provide a PDF of the Hebrew or Greek in your article to help ensure accuracy of these languages at typesetting.